 This said, let your own palate be the ultimate arbiter of this discussion.
 Do not hesitate to order Jack Daniels on the rocks in a restaurant or bar if that is your preferred way to enjoy it.

 These are simply guidelines, not rules.
 Ultimately, what matters most is whatever gives you the most enjoyment while drinking the whiskey of your choice.

 Experimentation is the key to understanding how your individual palate reacts to different whiskies.
 Go ahead, add a splash of water to a whiskey that you usually drink neat, or try a whiskey that you normally drink on the rocks neat and at room temperature.

 Think about the similarities and differences in the tastes, and ultimately choose whatever works best for you.
-It is not a horrible experience (it's not like we're asking you to formulate quadratic equations here).
 This is whiskey, after all, and you won't know where your tastes lie unless you try.